 In June 1908 some seventy members of the Reading Women’s Suffrage Society travelled to London by train to take part in a great procession organised by the various women’s suffrage societies.
 The National Union of Women’s Suffrage Societies took the leading part in the organisation, which was confined to the less militant suffragist societies.
 Some fifty or sixty marched behind the Reading banner, which was one of the largest, and evoked many expressions of admiration from the crowd, coupled with enquiries for biscuits!
 The Reading contingent included some twelve or fourteen working women, including teachers and nurses.
 The lady doctors who went up with the members of the Reading Society joined the medical section, and one member marched with the Primrose League contingent.

-Morley (1875-1964) was a lecturer in English Literature and Language at the University College, Reading (later the University of Reading), where she became the first woman professor at any British university.
+Morley (1875-1964) was a lecturer in English Literature and Language at the University College, Reading (later the University of Reading), where she became the first woman professor at any English university.
 She was a Fabian socialist, and an enthusiastic suffragette in the Reading branch of the WSPU.
 Her position meant she took a prominent place in mass marches and meetings and even had her goods seized and sold because of her refusal to pay taxes.
 On one occasion, Morley was refused admittance to the Reading railway station on the way to London.
-Her protest was met by the answer that Herbert Asquith (Liberal Prime Minister from 1908-1916) was expected by the next train and that until his safe departure from the railway no known suffragette - Morley was wearing her WSPU badge - could be admitted.
+Her protest was met by the answer that Herbert Asquith (Liberal Prime Minister from 1908-1916) was expected by the next train and that until his safe departure from the railway, no known suffragette - Morley was wearing her WSPU badge - could be admitted.
+In 1912 Morley urged Wilfred Owen, who was then living at Dundsen, to sit for a scholarship at the University College, and invited him to attend her remaining classes in Old English free of charge.

 On 1 January 1910 David Lloyd George, then Chancellor of the Exchequer, was making a speech at the tram sheds on Mill Lane, alongside Reading’s MP Rufus Isaacs.